 No matter what form your content starts out as, creating a blog article on the topic is a good idea.
 Blogs are easy to share, easy to promote, and easy to read.
 You can also consider revising articles with an angle that appeals to specific personas, or break down long articles turning the subtopics into their own form of content.

 People love infographics.
 By turning content into an infographic, you can present all of your ideas and data in visual form to help educate the reader.
 This can be a lot more appealing to a potential customer than reading through paragraphs of copy.
 Embed your infographic to a scrolling landing page and include a link for best results.

 Turn the most impactful part of your sales slide show into a video, using live human explanations along side slides.
 Or, ask a client who has provided a written testimonial to share their story on camera.
 Short and simple is always better, just make sure you are creating value.
 If you end up with one long video — you can also try breaking it into smaller video clips of short stories.

 • • •

 There are many other ways to use repurposed content in emails, just remember to always provide something of value to your potential customers.
-For more ideas, watch our video on creating content people care about.
+For more ideas on the costs, see this, or watch our video on creating content people care about.